owulveryck/owulveryck.github.io/content/post/2023-03-02-wardleytogo.md

 ### The problem with the Euclidean representation

-The problem I face when designing a map with a tool based on Euclidean representation (such as owm) is that it requires me to think about the exact position of a component on the canvas (in term of X and Y coordinates).
+The problem I face when designing a map with a tool based on Euclidean representation (such as owm) is that it requires me to think about the exact position of a component on the canvas (in terms of X and Y coordinates).

-The main issue is with the vertical axis... that is not an axis:
+The main issue is with the vertical axis... which is not an axis:

 ![](/assets/images/wardley_axis.png)
 [source](https://twitter.com/swardley/status/1237707981116055552)